abdulhakkeempa/abdulhakkeempa/README.md

 ## Hey!
 Nice to see you.

-I'm Hakkeem, a Full Stack AI Engineer.
+I'm Hakkeem, a software engineer who loves to build ML systems.
 <br><br>
 I work as an R&D Engineer (Intern) at a Fin-Tech startup, building AI agents for fraud detection and deploying production systems like an AI copilot for real-time banking data queries. 🤖
 <br><br>
-My expertise spans production ML deployment (CPU optimization, binary embeddings for RAG latency), payment gateway architecture with Kafka/PostgreSQL, and taking POCs from research to production. 💻🔧
+My expertise spans production ML deployment and taking POCs from research to production. 💻🔧
 <br><br>
-Currently exploring graph techniques for enterprise fraud detection, optimizing inference latencies, and learning MLOps pipeline automation. ☁️
+Currently exploring optimizing inference latencies, and learning MLOps pipeline automation. ☁️

 <!--
 <a href="https://www.buymeacoffee.com/abdulhakkeempa"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" width="150" /></a>